LEE-HYUNSANG/UPBIT_ML/doc/config.md

 is currently being processed.
 This file is cleared whenever `app.py` starts.

 ## f3_f3_realtime_sell_list.json
-Stores `thresh_pct` and `loss_pct` for each symbol after a buy order is filled.
-The values originate from `f5_f1_monitoring_list.json` and are consulted when placing sell orders.
-When a position is fully closed the corresponding symbol is removed from this file.
-This file is cleared whenever `app.py` starts.
+Contains only the list of symbols currently held.
+A symbol is added when a buy order fills and removed once the position is closed.
+The ML buy list keeps `buy_count` at 1 for any symbol present here.
+The file is recreated on startup based on existing account balances.

 ## f4_f2_risk_settings.json
 This file has been removed.
 It previously stored legacy risk parameters such as stop percentages and trailing stop settings.